 No discussion of using your bulletin board powers for good would be complete without talking about Digital Divide and Conquer.
 He has created many positive, uplifting, thought provoking displays, and many of them are free in his store.
 I’ve used them on bulletin boards and doorways.
 My students get a kick out of them and this year I plan to take time in class to do a related activity to ensure the message really sticks with them.

 Your library may be in a similar setting to mine.
 But, if you are in an enclosed room, do you have a bulletin board outside your library doors or could you put one up?
-I’m sure you are already using your powers for good!
-But I challenge you to find a way to increase the positive communication with your school community.
-I’ve got some other bulletin board ideas in my TpT store – check it out!
+I’m sure you are already using your powers for good, but I challenge you to find a way to increase the positive communication with your school community!